Innovation starts with an idea.

 Entrepreneurship Certificate & Engineering Business Minor

-On the academic side, you can take a certificate in Entrepreneurship or a minor in Engineering Business, a program that’s unique in Canada.
-The courses you’ll take as part of either program will count toward your degree while helping you build important knowledge and business acumen.
+Entrepreneurship is an important part of being an engineer; many of our professors, researchers and students have started their own companies as a result of an idea sparked by creative thinking.
+To help you hone your abilities as an entrepreneur, you can pursue a certificate in Entrepreneurship or a minor in Engineering Business.
+The courses you'll take as part of either program will count toward your degree while helping you build important knowledge and business acumen.

 The Entrepreneurship Hatchery

-The Hatchery nurtures a culture of entrepreneurship within the U of T community through a comprehensive suite of programs and services:
+The Hatchery offers a comprehensive suite of programs and services:

 - Weekly Idea Markets, the Hatchery Speaker Series and the Hatchery Hackathon INSPIRE entrepreneurial interest in students